norelyakine/mood-palette/README.md

 - **Dynamic Mood Palettes:** Select a mood and see a curated color palette instantly.
 - **Save Palettes:** Logged-in users can save their favorite palettes to access later.
-- **Email Link Authentication:** Secure login with just your email—no passwords required.
+- **Email Link Authentication:** Secure login with just your email, no passwords required.
 - **Responsive Design:** Built with Tailwind CSS for a modern, mobile-friendly interface.
 - **Realtime Database:** Palettes are stored and retrieved instantly using Firebase Realtime Database.
 - **Ongoing Development:** New moods, palette customization, sharing features, and **AI-assisted palette generation** are in progress.